Member Detailing Settings

 v = edge distance

-If the box is not checked ( ), note d will be ignored.
-Connection design will use the maximum of the Table J3.4 value or the value entered to " Vertical edge distance at ends " in Clip Angle Settings .
+If the box is not checked ( ), connection design will use the minimum edge distance specified by your selected connection design method or the value entered to Vertical edge distance at ends in Clip Angle Settings.

-Also: " Bolt diameter " sets the diameter of bolts for horizontal brace gusset clips.
-Table J3.4 is Table J3.5 in the ASD 9th Edition (p5-76).
+Also: Bolt diameter sets the diameter of bolts for horizontal brace gusset clips.

-Clip to gusset dimension: The distance (in the primary dimension " Units " or other units ) from the web of the supporting beam to the edge of the horizontal brace gusset plate.
+Clip to gusset dimension: The distance from the web of the supporting beam to the edge of the horizontal brace gusset plate.
 This applies to horizontal brace gusset plates that bolt to a beam web with a clip angle.

 d = clip to gusset dimension